MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-mlflow-configure-tracking.md

           > 1. Go to [Azure Machine Learning studio](https://ml.azure.com).
           > 1. In the upper right corner, select the name of your workspace.
           > 1. In the Directory + Subscription + Workspace window, select __Download config file__.
-          > 3. Save the *config.json* file in the directory that you are working in.
+          > 3. Save the *config.json* file in the directory that you're working in.

        - Alternatively, you can use your subscription ID, resource group name, and workspace name to sign in: